GenAI Concepts

 Self-attention: A mechanism to contextualise words by paying attention to other words that make up its context in a body of text.

-Visit Tranformers: The Google scientists who pioneered an AI revolution for a visualisation of this concept.
+Visit Transformers: The Google scientists who pioneered an AI revolution for a visualisation of this concept.

 Transfer learning